Not enough deposits: Merchant Cash Advance Declined.

 Declining Cash Flow

-Total monthly deposits into the account have been declining from month to month.
+Total monthly deposits into the account have been declining month to month from recent low sales.
 Even if the average still meets criteria, the lender may still feel this is a reason for the turndown.

 Does not meet criteria